Sweet Potato Casserole with Marshmallows

 Absolutely!
 This is a great holiday casserole to prepare a day or two in advance.

-Make Ahead: Prepare casserole up to 48 hours in advance, but hold off on adding marshmallows.
-Instead, wrap tightly with foil and store in fridge.
-When ready to serve, remove from fridge and let casserole rest on the counter for at least 30 minutes, or up to an hour.
+Make Ahead: Prepare the entire sweet potato casserole up to 48 hours in advance, but hold off on adding the marshmallows.
+Instead, wrap the dish tightly with foil and store in the fridge.
+When you’re getting ready to serve, remove it from fridge and let the casserole rest on the counter for at least 30 minutes.
 Pop it into the oven with the foil on and cook for 20 minutes.
-Remove foil, add the marshmallows, and return to the oven until marshmallows are toasted.
+Remove the foil, add the marshmallows, and return to the oven until marshmallows are toasted.

 Get A Head Start